YOUNG ARTIST COLLECTIVE

 Participants will be required to provide their own lunch (however, they will be paid a small stipend each day to cover food, travel, etc.).

-Evening rehearsals will be held during the week of August 4th, 2025 and take place at UC San Diego.
+Evening rehearsals will be held during the week of TBD, 2026.

 .png)

 Applicants of all experience levels will be considered.
-Participants must be at least 15 years old when the program begins on July 14, 2025.
+Participants must be at least 15 years old when the program begins in the summer of 2026.

 Because Blindspot Collective is committed to inclusivity and authentic representation, members of historically excluded or marginalized communities are strongly encouraged to apply.
 These communities include but are not limited to: people of color, women, individuals with disabilities, immigrants, and members of the LGBTQ+ community.